Web3-Pi/raspberry-pi-lcd-dashboard/README.md

 # Raspberry Pi LCD Dashboard

-***Unique hardware dashboard for Raspberry Pi 4/5 with 3D model for Argon Neo 5 enclosure***
+***Unique hardware dashboard for Raspberry Pi 4 and Raspberry Pi 5 with 3D model for Argon Neo 5 enclosure***

 ***This repository is part of the [Web3Pi](https://www.web3pi.io) initiative, which enables the automated deployment of a full Ethereum node on a Raspberry Pi.***

-The project allows for the installation of a colorful LCD in the Argon Neo 5 enclosure.
+This project allows you to install a color LCD display in the Argon Neo 5 case and display the following system parameters:

+- CPU Usage
+- CPU Temperature
+- RAM Usage
+- SWAP Memory Usage
+- Storage Usage
+- IP / Hostname
+- Network Traffic (eth0/WiFi)

 We have designed our own 3D model of the enclosure cover with a space for the display.
 The assembly is simple, using snap-fits, with no tools required.
 The models are open-source, so anyone can print them on a 3D printer.
 The source code is also open-source, allowing users to add new functionalities, customize it to their needs, or add support for new displays.

 <p align="center">